rezatakhti/EbayExercise/README.md

 ## Areas of improvement to get to a production ready application
 - Adequate loading indicators/error messages
 - Better image caching solution
+- UI improvements for larger screens and landscape mode